rish987/trackswitch-manuform/README.md

 Wrap the M2 screw with a generous few layers of PTFE tape.
 Put the washers over the screws and insert the screws into the trackball mount (the washer should be on the inside).
-Screw on the nuts on the other side tight enough so that the screws aren't able to jiggle, but not so tight that you aren't able to turn them (along with the nuts).
+Screw on the nuts on the other side tight enough so that the screws aren't able to jiggle (optionally, you may use washers on this side as well if it helps), but not so tight that you aren't able to turn them (along with the nuts).

 Insert the screws into the hole in the front of the mount, then the holes in the PCB,